Plymouth Meeting

 "Whereas Lumley Williams late of Plymouth aforesaid Yeoman by his Deed Poll duly Executed under his hand and seal bearing date the sixth day of October in the year of our Lord One thousand seven hundred and four for the consideration therein mentioned did grant Enfeoff and convey a certain one acre and nine perches of land with the Appurtenances * * *unto Isaac Price William Dickinson Abraham Dawes and the above named John Rhoads all of the county of Philadelphia Yeomen.

-"Now this Indenture witnesseth that the said Barnabas Rhoads [and others] for and in consideration of the just sum of five shillings do hereby grant [etc.] unto the said William Jones [and others] a certain lot or piece of land, it being the one acre and nine perches aforesaid Beginning" etc. Then follows the description of the tract of "one acre and nine perches," first conveyed by Lumley Williams.
+"Now this Indenture witnesseth that the said Barnabas Rhoads [and others] for and in consideration of the just sum of five shillings do hereby grant [etc.] unto the said William Jones [and others] a certain lot or piece of land, it being the one acre and nine perches aforesaid Beginning" etc.

 The next deed in order is one from surviving trustees to new trustees, of the date March 13, 1767.